hipe/tmx/treemap/doc/issues/003-the-treemap-algorithm.md

-## portrait vs landscape classification :#note-3
+## portrait vs landscape classification :[#here.2] :#note-3

 in general it's very simple: a rectangle that is wider than it is tall is "landscape", otherwise it's portrait. note this classifies the square as portrait too.

-but the interesting thing is (EDIT)
+but under the surface it's more intersting: we make this boundary between "portrait" and "landscape" configurable. more inline under this tag.